 Apart from including them in your salad, add a few slices of cucumber to a large jug of drinking water along with some lemon wedges and ice cubes.
 Sip this water throughout the day to stay hydrated in summer.

 Bone health: Cucumber contains calcium which is necessary for good bone health.
 Also, the vitamin K present in the fruit helps improve calcium absorption, resulting in stronger bones and preventing fractures.

 Cardiovascular health and diabetes: Cucumbers contain no fat and hardly have any sugar content.
-Moreover, they are low in sodium and are a rich source of dietary fibre, especially when eaten with the skin.
+Moreover, they are low in sodium and are a rich source of dietary fiber, especially when eaten with the skin.
 This makes them the ideal food for combating diabetes and cardiovascular problems.
-One of the benefits of eating cucumber also includes gaining an important nutrient lignin which helps maintain heart health.
+One of the benefits of eating cucumber also includes gaining the important nutrient lignin which helps maintain heart health.

-Skin: You must have often heard this piece of advice — keep slices of cucumber on tired and puffy eyes and get rid of dark circles under the eyes.
-The reason behind this is caffeic acid, a substance found in cucumbers that has an anti-inflammatory action.
+Skin: You must have often heard this piece of advice—keep slices of cucumber on tired and puffy eyes and get rid of dark circles under the eyes.
+The reason behind this is caffeic acid, a substance found in cucumbers that has anti-inflammatory action.
 The vitamin C combined with this acid helps in soothing the skin and keeping skin problems at bay.

 In their study, 'Exploring cucumber extract for skin rejuvenation', Akhtar et al concluded that a stable topical cream containing cucumber extract helped in brightening the skin and the formulation's ability to decrease skin sebum content helped in getting rid of acne.